 - Maths Intervention – practical maths activities and overlearning to improve basic skills.

-- Some students with handwriting difficulties use Alphasmarts or laptops.
+- Some students with handwriting difficulties use Alphasmarts, Surface Pros or laptops.

 - Some students find coloured overlays helpful.

-In addition, there is a Reading Partner Scheme, Handwriting Tuition, Social Skills Groups and Induction Programmes for EAL pupils.
-We are also in the process of making a Punctuation and Spelling Programme available through the VLE on the school website.
+In addition, there is a Reading Partner Scheme, Catch-Up Reading, Social Skills Groups and Induction Programmes for EAL pupils.